 The results in this section suggest that facility FE explain a very large portion of variation in facility-level emissions.
 This finding suggests that emissions tend to be very stable over time at the facility level.
 In turn, this begs the question of whether an AR(1) component should be allowed for in regressions on facility-level emissions.
 To understand whether facility FE are capturing high persistence in facility emissions, in Table S4 in the Online Appendix we report the results of regressions where the dependent variable is facility-level emissions.
-In this table, we compare specifications with facility FE with specifications without facility FE, and we also consider the impact of adding the first lag of emissions.
-The results in this table suggest that adding the first lag of emissions explains almost all the explanatory power of the model with both facility FE and year FE.8
+In this table, we compare specifications with facility FE with specifications without facility FE, and we also consider the impact of adding the first lag of emissions.7 The results in this table suggest that adding the first lag of emissions almost all the explanatory power of the model with both facility FE and year FE.8

 Overall, the results in Section 2.3 lend support to the idea that the way our proxies for emissions are constructed is not inconsequential.
-Furthermore, considering the results in Section 2.3 in conjunction with those in Section 2.2, we note that county-level fixed effects (or other types of regional characteristics) can be an important driver of firm value.
-Discarding information on facility-level NAICS might also lead to severe loss of information which might impair the validity of inferences regarding the relationship
+Furthermore, considering the results in Section 2.3 in conjunction with those in Section 2.2, we note that county-level FE (or other types of regional characteristics) can be an important driver of firm value.
+Discarding information on facility-level NAICS might also lead to severe loss of information which might impair the validity of inferences regarding the relationship between emissions and firm value.
+Finally, due to the drop in observations in regressions using different firm-level controls, it is unclear whether some of the insignificant results are due to sample-selection

-7We lose the observation pertaining to the first period for each facility once we impose that the first lag of emissions be available.
+$^{^{7}}$ We lose the observation pertaining to the first period for each facility once we impose that the first lag of emissions be available.